halmartin/meraki-openwrt-docs/mr30h/README.md

 ## Software flashing (ubootwrite)

-Use `ubootwrite.py` to transfer the `u-boot.itb` image to the router.
+Use the `ubootwrite.py` script from the tools directory to transfer the `u-boot.itb` image to the router.
 The UART header is J8, 3.3V, 115200 and follows the typical Meraki pinout: 1: Vcc (DO NOT CONNECT), 2: Tx, 3: Rx, 4: GND.

 **Note**: The `.itb` file is a [Flattened Image Tree](https://docs.u-boot.org/en/latest/usage/fit/index.html).
 We prefer `u-boot.itb` to sending `u-boot.bin` because it is compressed and thus smaller/faster to transfer.

 ```
-./ubootwrite.py --serial=/dev/ttyUSB0 --write u-boot.itb
+../tools/ubootwrite.py --serial=/dev/ttyUSB0 --write u-boot.itb
 ```

 To avoid bricking your router, it is *highly* recommended at this point that you flash the unlocked U-Boot to the `part.safe` ubi volume.
 This can be done from U-Boot with the following commands: